Last updated on May 9th, 2021 at 09:42 am

 Composition scheme for service providers

-It was in the 32nd GST Council Meeting held on 10th January 2019 where the decision to extend the benefit of composition scheme to service providers was taken.
-Earlier the benefit of composition scheme was available only to manufacturers of goods, traders of goods and Restaurants.
+It was in the 32nd GST Council Meeting held on 10th January 2019 where the decision to extend the benefit of the composition scheme to service providers was taken.
+Earlier the benefit of the composition scheme was available only to manufacturers of goods, traders of goods, and Restaurants.

-Who can opt for compositions scheme as per CGST(R) Notification 2/2019?
+Who can opt for the compositions scheme as per CGST(R) Notification 2/2019?